refenv/cijoe/docs/source/packages/core/scripts/testrunner.rst

 CLI arguments
 -------------
-options:

-* ``-h, --help``

-  show this help message and exit

 * ``--run_local {true,false}``

-  Whether 'pytest' should be executed in same environment as 'cijoe'
+  Whether 'pytest' should be executed in same environment as 'cijoe' (default: True)

 * ``--random_order {true,false}``

-  Whether the tests should be run in random order
+  Whether the tests should be run in random order.
+This is generally recommended, as it helps reduce inter-test dependencies and assumptions about the environment's state (default: True)

 * ``--args ARGS``

-  Additional args given to 'pytest'
+  Additional arguments passed verbatim to 'pytest'. (default: None)